Glenradio 20W Champion Dry Shaver Power Pack.

 A Jaycar MT-2082 toroidal power transformer is used in reverse to step up the 12V to 240V.
 As explained elsewhere, it is necessary to use a primary of 9V, rather than 12V, because of the vibrator's dead time when the reed is in between contacts.

-The buffer circuit has been explained previously.
+The timing circuit has been explained previously.
 A .033uF 2kV polyester capacitor has been used.
 It is not recommended to use 250VAC types because their self healing properties cause the capacitance to gradually reduce over the time the capacitor is used.
-A reduction in buffer capacitance is highly undesirable in view of the damage it could cause to the vibrator.
-It should be pointed out again that the buffer circuit was selected to suit this transformer when used with a variety of different loads.
-Only with a certain amount of inductance in the load is the buffer capacitance actually optimum.
+A reduction in timing capacitance is highly undesirable in view of the damage it could cause to the vibrator.
+It should be pointed out again that the timing circuit was selected to suit this transformer when used with a variety of different loads.
+Only with a certain amount of inductance in the load is the timing capacitance actually optimum.

 The secondary being connected to the 12V supply may seem unusual, but it comes about because the power switch is part of the power point.
 In this application, there is no need to isolate the two.